vicfriedman/vicfriedman.github.com/source/_posts/2013-03-17-inheritence.markdown

 ---

 One of the big differences between Ruby and other object oriented languages is that a class in Ruby can inherit from one and only one class.
-Essentially, each class can only have one child.
+Essentially, each class can only have one parent, but many children.

 A great example to understand basic inheritence is to think about it in terms of animals.
 A cat is a mammal.
 And all mammals are animals.
 To break this down in Ruby, that inheritence would look like this: